h4rvey-g/Note-Blog/content/USMLE/MSK/Seborrheic keratosis.md

 # Etiology
 ---
 - <span style="background:rgba(240, 200, 0, 0.2)">Associated with activating mutations of the fibroblast growth factor receptor 3.  </span>
-- <span style="background:rgba(240, 200, 0, 0.2)">SK itself is benign, but rapid onset of numerous SKs (Leser-Trélat sign) is often associated with an internal malignancy (eg, gastric adenocarcinoma), possibly due to overproduction of insulin-like growth factor 1 and other cytokines.</span>
+- <span style="background:rgba(240, 200, 0, 0.2)">SK itself is benign, but rapid onset of numerous SKs (Leser-Trélat sign) is often associated with an internal malignancy (eg, gastric adenocarcinoma), possibly due to overproduction of [[Acromegaly|insulin-like growth factor 1]] and other cytokines.</span>![[Pasted image 20241205111726.png|Pasted image 20241205111726.png]]

 # Pathophysiology
 ---